 If you’re traveling as a group, you can hire a tricycle and driver to take you around.
 The rate is from P1200 to P1500 and accommodates up to three people.
 For bigger groups, you can rent a multi-cab for P1800.
 This can accommodate up to 15 persons.
 Regardless of how you go around, you’ll have plenty of places to visit.

 Where to Stay in Siquijor

 You can find other accommodations near the port in Siquijor town, Lazi, and Larena.
 Lazi and Larena are good alternatives for those who want to get away from the crowds staying in San Juan.
-If you haven’t decided yet, here’s a list of some of the top accommodations in Siquijor as rated by Agoda users (as of January 2019).
+If you haven’t decided yet, here’s a list of some of the top accommodations in Siquijor as rated by Agoda users, in no particular order.

 - Infinity Heights Resort. ✅ CHECK RATES & AVAILABILITY

-- Toris Paradise. ✅ CHECK RATES & AVAILABILITY
+- Aquamare Beach Camp Resort. ✅ CHECK RATES & AVAILABILITY